amathur09/imc18f/README.md

 IMC uses an Amazon Web Services (AWS) EC2 instance as the base infrastructure to deploy the prototype.
 Infrastructure level security controls including FedRAMP and FISMA are satisfied by AWS and IMC ensures application and data level security.
 The website runs on HTTPS protocol over SSL.
 Our team used GitHub as the repository to deliver the source code and associated documentation/evidence to 18F.

-**Full Stack Pool Evidence**
+**FULL STACK POOL EVIDENCE** :
 We describe below how we meet all of the evaluation criteria (a to q) for the Full Stack Pool.
 Supporting evidence is provided in the GitHub repository via the link provided above.
 Attachment E provides the direct links to each specific item of evidence, consisting of documents, screen shots, photographs, and videos.
-Our team crafted the GitHub repository structure early on, creating five main folders:
+Our team crafted the GitHub repository structure in five main folders:

  - WebContent contains the code
  - Documentation contains all the supporting documents and evidence for the work performed